-So, let’s assume that you have your SOC brain in place and working with your firewalls, endpoint protection, email and web gateways etc. Next step – make it even smarter!
+So, let’s assume that you have your SOC brain in place and working with your firewalls, endpoint protection, email and web gateways etc. The next step – make it even smarter!

 Head in the clouds

-It is now mostly universally know that “cloud” environments are much more secure than what you have on-premise.
-With some exceptions, storing and processing your data in “cloud” means accessing a secure data centre location, built using millions of euros by DC experts.
+It is now mostly universally known that “cloud” environments are much more secure than what you have on-premise.
+With some exceptions, storing and processing your data in the “cloud” means accessing a secure data centre location, built using millions of euros by DC experts.